TeseoLou/clancy-nook-walking-tours/README.md

    <img src="docs/figures/im-fell-double-pica.webp" alt="Clancy Nook secondary font for headers" width="600">
 </div>

-This font is exclusively for headings and navigation, and to optimize readability, it is applied in UPPERCASE.
+This font is exclusively used for headings and navigation, and to optimize readability, it is applied in UPPERCASE.
 This decision was made to reinforce Clancy Nook’s historical aesthetic while ensuring that text remains legible and impactful, providing:

-- Improved Clarity
+- Improved clarity
-- Enhanced Visibility in Navigation
+- Enhanced visibility in navigation
-- Stronger Branding Presence
+- Stronger branding presence

-To complement IM Fell Double Pica’s ornate, old-world feel, I used _FontForge_ to identify a modern, highly readable sans-serif for body text. **Montserrat** was chosen for its clarity, versatility, and strong visual contrast, ensuring seamless readability without detracting from Clancy Nook’s period-inspired branding.
+To complement IM Fell Double Pica’s ornate, old-world feel, I used _FontForge_ to identify a modern, highly readable sans-serif for body text.
+Montserrat was chosen for its clarity, versatility, and strong visual contrast, ensuring seamless readability without detracting from Clancy Nook’s period-inspired branding.

 <div align="center">
    <img src="docs/figures/font-pairing.webp" alt="Clancy Nook font-pairing" width="600">